Skip to Content

 A standard hitch for a trailer

-Another advantage of the 5th wheel hitch design is the enhanced maneuverability it provides.
-The hitch’s location in the truck bed allows for tighter turning angles.
-In other words, the turning radius is smaller with a fifth wheel.
-This makes it simpler to navigate through tight spaces, such as campgrounds or small parking lots.
+Another advantage of the 5th wheel hitch design is that it improves maneuverability.
+The hitch’s location in the truck bed allows you to turn tighter.
+The turning radius is smaller with a fifth wheel.
+This makes it easier to navigate tight spaces, such as forest roads, campgrounds, or parking lots.
+Travel trailers tend to have a larger turning radius.
+This can make maneuvering a little more challenging.
+Particularly if the trailer is long.

 Sometimes travel trailers are easier to tow.
 Tiny trailers such as teardrop trailers and pop-up campers are easier to tow than large 5th wheels due to their smaller size and lighter weight.